dylanhayes/dylanhayes.github.io/_posts/2026-07-13-Solar-Scout-Camps.md

 My son was on the Explorers section of the campsite and was keen have some cold drinks available, and keep his phone charged.
 To meet this requirement I combbined the smallest panel, fridge and battery.

 * Jackery Explorer 240
-* 40 watt Jackery solar panel
+* 40 watt Jackery SolarSaga solar panel
 * 16 litre fridge

 ### The fun fridge ###